thomas-lg/git-bisect-demo/README.md

 If you want to demonstrate quickly what git bisect is to your team, feel free to use/modify and do whatever you want with this project.

-Have a look at my starterkit if you like React/Webpack/etc.. [starterkit](https://github.com/thomas-lg/react-webpack-starterkit.git) while you're here :innocent:.
-I used it for this project.

-## But wait ...
+## Dive into it

 What is `git bisect`?
 To make it short, quick story!

 You found a bug just before a release but got no idea where this bug come from.
 There are 500 commits to check and you are beginning to lose your mind ...

-`git bisect` will allow you to find the commit that cause the issue by checking maximum 10 commits.
+Guess what ... `git bisect` will allow you to find the commit that cause the issue by checking maximum 10 commits.
 The process is automatic, fast, secure and best of all it **works**.

 ## Get it